 Consequently, practitioners developed medicinal theories and methods in the following centuries by following his examples.
 Because of this, Celsus in Rome and AD Galen in Greece were popularly considered as the “Roman Hippocrates” and the “second Hippocrates,” respectively.
 Similarly, Ibn Sine (Avicenna) was famous as “Persian Hippocrates,” in the 10th century.
 Sydenham was also known as “English Hippocrates,” in the 17th century.
 While Lannec was known as “French Hippocrates,” in the 19th century, and Osler was famous as the “Canadian Hippocrates” in the 20th century.

 Heart diseases were identified almost 2500 years ago, considering all the facts and references confirmed.
 It was the time when knowledge of pathophysiology and anatomy was fragmentary and non-existent.
-Thus, Hippocrates performed a remarkable task and accomplished achievement.
-He described various heart diseases and blood vessels disorders, explaining the diagnosis methods and treatments.
-Well, he also outlined the preventive measures and prognostic factors.

 - Janjić M, Timotić B. Razvoj medicinske misli i prakse sa osnovama biomedicinske naučne informatike (Uvod u medicinu).
 Medicinski fakultet Univerziteta u Kragujevcu, Kragujevac; 1994.
 (Serbian)

 - Lazarević, T., Kovačević, Z., Janićijević-Petrović, M. A., Ljujić, B., Glišić, M., & Janićijević, K. (2021).
 Medicine in the Hippocratic and post-Hippocratic age.
 Vojnosanitetski pregled, (00), 57-57.